 - Scratchers come in all shapes and textures to help you find ones they like, as well as ones you can live with.

 - You can make scratching a fun habit by rewarding them with treats like catnip when they use the scratcher instead of your furniture.

 Facts about declawing:

 - Declawing is amputating the last bone in each toe, along with severing tendons, nerves and muscles that enable normal feline movement.

-- During the surgery, cats will moan aloud as there is no anesthetic strong enough to remove the deep bone pain that declawing causes.
+- During the surgery–even when anesthetized–cats often moan aloud as there is no anesthetic strong enough to remove the deep bone pain that declawing causes.

 - Declawing makes using the litter box painful for cats, which can cause them to not want to use the box.